• Skip to main content

 Creating Your Own Personal Retreat

-Creating a cozy and inviting space doesn’t mean overhauling your house.
-Nor does it have to mean spending a ton of money, or getting a design degree.
 You can easily add elements to your living space to make it feel cozy without making any major design changes.
-(If you’re interested in learning more about cozy living in general, check out this post to Hygge 101.)
+(If you’re interested in learning more about cozy living in general, check out this post on Hygge 101.)

-Here are a few quick ways you can easily add cozy elements:
+Here are some quick ways you can easily add cozy elements to your living room:

-Add Comfy Blankets to Make Your Living Room Feel Extra Cozy
+1. Add Comfy Blankets to Make Your Living Room Feel Extra Cozy

 Cozy living room with a rack of blankets and a plant

-• A basket piled high with fluffy, cozy blankets sends an invitation to curl up and relax
+• A basket piled high with fluffy, cozy blankets sends an invitation to curl up and relax.

 • Draping a warm-hued throw over the back of your favorite comfy chair not only adds an aura of coziness but is at arm’s length when you are ready to snuggle up.